 Fine, we are now moving into the second moment.
 You see that the first moment is chaos, and something emerges from it, specifically the framework (armature).
-The second moment, "a feeling of tenderness comes over me", a feeling of tenderness comes over me.
-"Some roots of this emotion raise the sap, the colors.
-It's a kind of deliverance.
-The soul's radiance, the gaze, exteriorized mystery are exchanged between the earth and the sun, [ideal and reality], colors!
-An airborne logic"- Before, there was a terrestrial, earthly logic in play, with the geological strata - "an airborne, colorful logic quickly replaces the somber, stubborn geometry." -- This is a beautiful text.
-You see, elements are being changed -- "An airborne, colorful logic quickly replaces the somber, stubborn geometry.
-Everything becomes organized: trees, fields, houses."
-(Conversations, p.
-114). - Hey, by commenting in this way, I...
+The second moment, "a tender emotion grips me", a tender emotion grips me.
+"From the roots of this emotion, the sap rises up, colors, a kind of deliverance, the expansion (rayonnement) of the soul, the gaze, the exteriorized mystery, the exchange between the earth and the sun, colors, an aerial logic" - before, there was a terrestrial, earthly logic in play, with the geological strata - "an aerial logic, color brusquely replacing the dark, the stubborn geometry." -- This is a beautiful text.
+You see, elements are being changed -- "An aerial logic, color brusquely replacing the dark, the stubborn geometry.
+Everything becomes organized, the trees, the fields, the houses." - Hey, by commenting in this way, I...
 [Deleuze does not finish]

-But then, everything wasn't organized, yet the planes were falling into place, and all that. - "Everything becomes organized" - As if he was recommencing from zero.
+But then, everything wasn't organized, yet the planes were falling upright, and all that. - "Everything becomes organized" - As if he was recommencing from zero.
 This is strange.
-"I see.
-I see" - and there's a second genesis of the eye - "I see.
-By patches: the geological strata."
+"I am seeing.
+I am seeing" - and there's a second genesis of the eye - "I am seeing in patches the geological stratum."
 This is what will reveal the secret to us.
 This is strange, he doesn't say it; he seems to be starting again from zero.
-Whereas "I see", he already said this, "I am beginning to see", and here he acts as if he were seeing for the very first time.
+Whereas "I am seeing", he already said this, "I am beginning to see", and here he acts as if he were seeing for the very first time.
 What has happened?
-There's only one answer: it's that the first time, it was chaos or the abyss and something emerged from it, specifically the framework, and so what emerged at the first moment, the framework, collapsed once again, in fact, collapsed again: "I see.
-By patches: the geological strata, the preparatory labor."
-There he says it formally: the entire first moment was a preparatory, pre-pictorial work: "... the geological strata, the preparatory work, the world of drawing all cave in, collapse as if in a catastrophe."
+There's only one answer: it's that the first time, it was chaos or the abyss and something emerged from it, specifically the framework, and so what emerged at the first moment, the framework, collapsed once again, in fact, collapsed again: "I am seeing in patches the geological stratum, the preparatory labor."
+There he says it formally: the entire first moment was a preparatory, pre-pictorial labor: "... the geological stratum, the preparatory labor, the world of the drawing plunges, collapsing like a catastrophe."

 What makes this text very, very interesting to me is that [Cézanne], in his own name, in his own experience, distinguishes, in what we can call "the catastrophe" in general, he distinguishes two moments: a moment of chaos-abyss from which the "strata" or "the framework" emerges; and then a second moment, the catastrophe that sweeps away the strata and the framework, and what is going to emerge?
-"The geological strata, the preparatory work, the world of drawing all cave in, collapse as if in a catastrophe.
-A cataclysm has carried it all away, [regenerated it].
-A new era is born.
-The true one!
-The one in which nothing escapes me, where everything is dense and fluid at the same time, natural.
-All that remains is color, and in color, brightness, clarity, the being who imagines them, this ascent from the earth toward the sun, this exhalation of the depths toward love" (Conversations, pp. 114-115).
+"The geological stratum, the preparatory labor, the world of the drawing plunges, collapsing like a catastrophe.
+A cataclysm has swept it away.
+A new period arises, the true one, the one in which nothing escapes me, in which everything is dense and fluid at the same time, natural.
+There are only colors and, in them, clarity, the being that thinks them, this rising of the earth toward the sun, this exhalation of the depths toward love."